KittyPBoxx/Emerald-Ex-Map-Rando/README.md

 ## Notes

-There are some differences in this randomizer compared to the universal warp randomizer.
+Most features have been kept similar to the universal warp randomizer such as Mirage tower always present, Regi caves always open, Trick house complete room can be traversed both ways e.t.c Howver there are some differences in this randomizer compared to the universal warp randomizer.
 Here are some things to be aware of:

 - Game mode: Game should be played with 'Plotless' set to 'Full'.
 No early surf.
 - 'Escape' in menu to avoid any softlocking: